thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_C.md

   are guided by incredibly strong instinct rather than by reasoning.
 They are very like domesticated cats and dogs in this respect; a dog might remember its owner, but its behaviours will always be more governed by instinct than not.
-  It is known that fairies and doxies were created by the woman who became the first veela.
+  It is known that, in addition to her crimes of enslavement,  fairies and doxies were created by the woman who became the first veela.
 It is unknown who first created imps.
 * ghoul - unknown origin.
-Often treated as a pet.[^20210916-4]
+Often treated as a pet.[^210916-4]
 * gnomes - created by the extreme use of magics on clay figures, these beings have no long term memory at all.
 It is unknown who created these.
 * house elves - created by the extreme use of magics on an unknown mammal (not a